seveas/python-hpilo/docs/troubleshooting.rst

 `hpilo.IloError: Error reading configuration`
 ---------------------------------------------
-This error might occur in delayed mode when one of the calls causes a reset of the iLO, such as changing network settings or reseting to factory defaults.
-All delayed calls called by the same `call_delayed` after this reset may then cause this error as the iLO is reseting.
+This error might occur in delayed mode when one of the calls causes a reset of the iLO, such as changing network settings or resetting to factory defaults.
+All delayed calls called by the same `call_delayed` after this reset may then cause this error as the iLO is resetting.
 For example, when calling `hpilo_cli localhost factory_defaults + activate_license key=12345`, the `activate_license` call may fail with this error.
 If you hit this issue and you use calls that can cause a reset, make sure you either use them outside a